Fishing Within the City of Wichita

-Measuring and Handling Fish
+Measuring & Handling Fish

-Fish length is measured from the tip of the snout to the end of the tail, with mouth closed and tail lobes pressed together.
+Fish length is measured from the tip of the snout to the end of the tail, with the mouth closed and tail lobes pressed together.

 Catch-and-Release: Most anglers release fish immediately if they feel they are just too small to take.
-Many anglers are strictly catch-and-release fisherman.
+Many anglers are strictly catch-and-release fishermen.
 In any of these cases, it is important to know the basics of fish handling to ensure that they will live to fight again.

 First, the most difficult part: catch a fish.
 If it is obviously under any size limit, release the fish without lifting it into the boat or on the bank.
 To do this, grab the fish at the base of the tail (a cotton glove makes this easier.)
 Open the bail of your reel and set your rod down.
 Free the hook.
 If the fish has swallowed the hook. cut the line as close to the hook as possible.
 The hook will eventually rust away.